 Patients Accounts Office: (734) 936-6929 Staff can confirm and update insurance information and discuss options for patients with no insurance.

 Visitors can park in the structure next to the main hospital entrance.
 You must bring your parking ticket to the unit clerk and have it stamped to receive reduced parking.
 Valet parking is available at the main hospital entrance at a non-discounted $5 fee.

-You may be able to receive reduced parking if you meet certain guidelines.
-Contact your social worker or the Guest Assistance Program at (734) 764-6893, located on the second floor of the hospital, east of the gift shop.
-Only one discount per patient.
+If you have questions regarding paying for parking, please contact your social worker or the Guest Assistance Program at (734) 764-6893, located on the second floor of the hospital, east of the gift shop.

 ATMs are on the second level of the main hospital, east of the FRIENDS Gift Shop, near the Chapel.